Important Tips Regarding Paranormal Research/Investigating

 5. Promote positive energy and always be respectful of the deceased.
 Spirits / ghosts are more likely to manifest themselves or communicate if you don’t pose a threat to them.
 Sometimes using provocation is a necessary tactic and can be employed when an investigator deems it worthwhile to elicit a specific reaction.

 6. Interview witnesses and try to get the full story.
 Be objective; try to find a natural cause to the claims or events.
-Try to debunk the situation in a professional and respectful manner.
+Explain the situation in a professional and respectful manner.
 Remember, these folks want to know why their home / business or property has activity / strange happenings and are generally concerned about it.
 Especially if they have children.
 It is not your place to be condescending, but it is your place to be analytical.

 7. Cigarettes, alcohol or drugs do NOT belong on the site.
 Cigarette smoke is one of the main causes of a false artifacts and drinking will ruin the credibility and professional image that your organization wants to uphold.
 If you are a smoker, designate a safe area or time for you to smoke so as not to corrupt any investigation site being worked.
 Even if the owner / manager/ authorized personnel tells you it is ok, you must still (for the sake of paranormal research) respectfully stay the course.